fast-agent-ai/card-packs/packs/hf-dev/README.md

 # hf-dev

-Develop with Hugging Face Inference providers.
+Code with Hugging Face Inference providers.

+[Create](https://huggingface.co/settings/tokens) or set your `HF_TOKEN` for inference providers (or use `hf auth login`).

+## CLI Commands

+- Start with `fast-agent go`
+- Update the System Prompt in `.fast-agent/agent-cards/dev.md`
+- Use `fast-agent model llamacpp` to configure and use models with [llamacpp](https://llama-cpp.com/)

 ## Next Steps

-- Set your `HF_TOKEN` for inference providers (or use `hf auth login`).
-- Update the System Prompt in `.fast-agent/agent-cards/dev.md`
-- Start with `fast-agent go`
+From the fast-agent prompt:

-- Use `/skills` to add skills.
+- Use `/skills` to view and manage skills.
 Use to configure hooks, compaction and automation - `/skills registry` to choose source.
 - **Recommended**: Use `/skills add lsp-setup` and ask your agent to configure LSP for this workspace.
-- Add new agents by asking the assistant, or adding markdown files to `.fast-agent/agent-cards/`.
-Switch with `@`.
+- Create new agents in this environment  by asking the assistant, or add  markdown files to `.fast-agent/agent-cards/`.
+Switch agents with `@`.
-- Use `fast-agent model llamacpp` to configure and use models with [llamacpp](https://llama-cpp.com/)
 - Use `/connect` to connect to MCP Servers (Hugging Face preconfigured)